ServiceNow/Fast-LLM/docs/index.md

 ---
-title: Fast-LLM
+title: "Fast-LLM: Train Large Language Models Faster Than Ever Before"
 hide:
   - navigation
   - toc
   - feedback
 ---

-Welcome to **Fast-LLM**, the cutting-edge open-source library built for training large language models (LLMs) with exceptional speed, scalability, and customization.
-Developed by [ServiceNow Research](https://www.servicenow.com/research/)'s Foundation Models Lab, Fast-LLM is engineered to meet the rigorous demands of professional AI teams, research institutions, and enterprises pushing the limits of generative AI.
-Whether you're training models for groundbreaking research or high-stakes production, Fast-LLM empowers you to achieve unparalleled results.
+Welcome to **Fast-LLM**, the cutting-edge open-source library built for training large language models (LLMs) with **unmatched speed**, scalability, and cost-efficiency**.
+Developed by [ServiceNow Research](https://www.servicenow.com/research/)'s Foundation Models Lab, Fast-LLM is engineered to meet the rigorous demands of professional AI teams, research institutions, and enterprises pushing the limits of generative AI. **Achieve groundbreaking research and high-stakes production goals faster with Fast-LLM.**

+[Get started with Fast-LLM](quickstart.md) and experience the next generation of LLM training.
+[See Fast-LLM in action](in-action.md) and discover how it can transform your training workflows.

 ## Why Fast-LLM?

-Fast-LLM is designed for professionals who demand speed, scalability, and customization in training large language models.
-It goes beyond off-the-shelf solutions to meet the rigorous requirements of large-scale AI projects, offering a robust, flexible, and high-performance open-source alternative to commercial frameworks like NVIDIA NeMo Megatron.
-With Fast-LLM, you can train your most sophisticated models while optimizing for both performance and cost.
+Fast-LLM is designed for professionals who demand exceptional performance in large-scale language model training.
+It goes beyond off-the-shelf solutions to deliver a **robust, flexible, and high-performance open-source alternative** to commercial frameworks like NVIDIA NeMo Megatron.
+Whether you're optimizing for speed, cost, or scalability, Fast-LLM helps you get the most out of your training resources.

 ### The Fast-LLM Advantage

-Fast-LLM isn't just another library, it's a platform for powering the next generation of AI breakthroughs.
-Here's what sets it apart:
+Fast-LLM isn't just another library, **it's a platform for powering the next generation of AI breakthroughs**.
+Here’s what sets it apart:

-- **🚀 Purpose-Built for Large-Scale AI:** Optimized specifically for training large language models at scale, Fast-LLM comes with features fine-tuned for massive compute clusters and high-throughput workflows.
-It supports advanced parallelism techniques, ZeRO optimizations, and high-throughput kernels, making it ideal for handling the most demanding training tasks.
+- **🚀 Purpose-Built for Large-Scale AI:** Optimized specifically for training large language models at scale, Fast-LLM features advanced parallelism techniques, ZeRO optimizations, and high-throughput kernels, making it ideal for handling demanding training tasks across small and massive compute clusters.

-- **💰 Cost Efficiency That Sets Fast-LLM Apart:** Fast-LLM's optimizations translate directly into significant cost savings:
+- **💰 Cost Efficiency That Sets Fast-LLM Apart:**

-  - **Lower Training Costs:** Fast-LLM achieves higher throughput per GPU, reducing the number of hours needed to complete training tasks.
-For example, training a Mistral-7B model can be up to xx% cheaper compared to other frameworks due to faster processing (insert exact point of reference here).
+  - **Lower Training Costs:** With higher throughput per GPU, Fast-LLM reduces the training time required.
+For instance, training a Mistral-7B model can be up to **xx% cheaper** compared to other frameworks due to faster processing and memory efficiency.
-  - **More Tokens for Your Budget:** Train on significantly more data within the same budget, up to xx% more tokens per dollar—leading to better-trained models and higher-quality results (insert exact point of reference here).
+  - **More Tokens for Your Budget:** Train up to xx% more tokens for the same budget, leading to better-trained models without breaking your financial constraints.

   [Learn more about Fast-LLM's cost efficiency and see detailed comparisons](cost-efficiency.md).

-- **🔓 Openness Without Compromise:** Our commitment to open-source ensures that you can customize and extend Fast-LLM to suit your specific needs without the limitations of proprietary software.
-Fast-LLM gives you full control over your training workflows, from experimentation to production.
+- **🔓 Openness Without Compromise:** Fast-LLM's commitment to open-source ensures full customization and extension capabilities, allowing users to tailor the framework to specific needs without the limitations of proprietary software.

-- **🌍 Community-Driven Development:** While our focus is on professionals and enterprise users, we believe in open innovation.
-Fast-LLM's development is transparent, and we actively welcome contributions that make our platform even more powerful and versatile.

-### Built for the Most Demanding Training Tasks

-Fast-LLM is engineered to handle complex AI projects with ease, offering a scalable solution that supports various model architectures, including Llama, Mistral, StarCoder, and Mixtral.
-Whether you're training on a single GPU or a multi-node cluster, Fast-LLM adapts to your setup and scales effortlessly to meet your requirements.
+- **🌍 Community-Driven Development:** Built by professionals for professionals, Fast-LLM's development is transparent, with an open invitation to the community to contribute. [**Join the Fast-LLM community**](community/join-us) to help shape the future of large-scale AI training.

 ### Key Features

-Fast-LLM offers all the features you need to accelerate your LLM training to full speed:
+Fast-LLM offers all the capabilities you need to accelerate your LLM training and **push the boundaries of what's possible**:

 - **🚀 Speed Like No Other:** Achieve record-breaking training throughput with Fast-LLM.
-For instance, train Mistral-7B at nearly **9,800 tokens/s/GPU** on a 4-node cluster with 32 H100 GPUs.
+For instance, train Mistral-7B at **9,800 tokens/s/GPU** on a 4-node cluster with 32 H100 GPUs (batch size 32, sequence length 8k).
 Our optimized kernels, advanced parallelism, and memory-efficient techniques drastically reduce training time and cost.

-- **📡 Unmatched Scalability:** Fast-LLM scales seamlessly from a single GPU to large compute clusters, supporting 3D parallelism (data, tensor, and pipeline), sequence length parallelism, and ZeRO-1, ZeRO-2, and ZeRO-3 techniques for maximum memory efficiency.
+- **📡 Unmatched Scalability:** Seamlessly scale from a single GPU to large compute clusters.
+Fast-LLM supports 3D parallelism (data, tensor, and pipeline), sequence length parallelism, and ZeRO-1,2,3 techniques for maximum memory efficiency.
 Scale to the size you need without sacrificing performance.

-- **🎛️ Total Flexibility:** Fast-LLM is compatible with all major language model architectures, including GPT, Llama, Mistral, StarCoder, and Mixtral.
-Its modular design enables extensive customization of model architectures, optimizers, data loaders, and training loops, giving you full control over your training workflows.
+- **🎛️ Total Flexibility:** Compatible with all major language model architectures, including but not limited to Llama, Mistral, StarCoder, and Mixtral.
+Fast-LLM's modular design gives you full control over your training workflows.

-- **📦 Seamless Integration:** Fast-LLM integrates smoothly with popular libraries such as [Hugging Face Transformers](https://huggingface.co/transformers), making it easy to leverage existing models and datasets while benefiting from our optimizations.
+- **📦 Seamless Integration:** Integrate smoothly with popular libraries such as [Hugging Face Transformers](https://huggingface.co/transformers).
+Benefit from Fast-LLM's optimizations without disrupting your existing pipelines.

-- **🛠️ Professional-Grade Tools:** Fast-LLM supports mixed precision training, large batch training, and gradient accumulation, all while maintaining reproducibility through deterministic behavior.
-Our pre-built Docker images, YAML-based configurations, and command-line interface make setup straightforward, so you can focus on what matters most: innovating with AI.
+- **🛠️ Professional-Grade Tools:** Enjoy mixed precision training, large batch training, and gradient accumulation.
+Fast-LLM ensures reproducibility through deterministic behavior and provides pre-built Docker images, YAML configurations, and a simple, intuitive command-line interface.

+[Download Fast-LLM](https://github.com/ServiceNow/Fast-LLM/releases) and start training your large language models at full speed.
+[Join the Fast-LLM community](community/join-us) and collaborate with like-minded professionals to advance AI research and development.

+## Use Cases and Success Stories

+Fast-LLM powers the world's most advanced AI projects:

+- **NLP Research and Development:** Train state-of-the-art language models for natural language understanding, summarization, and conversational AI.
+- **Enterprise AI Solutions:** Accelerate time-to-market for AI products by reducing training costs and enabling faster iteration.
+- **Academic Collaborations:** Drive AI innovation with high-performance training capabilities that support cutting-edge research in machine learning.

+See how Fast-LLM has helped early adopters achieve up to xx% faster results.
+[Explore use cases and success stories](success-stories).

 ## Project Scope and Objectives

-Fast-LLM is designed to be the go-to solution for those training the most sophisticated language models.
+Fast-LLM is designed to be the **go-to solution** for those training the most sophisticated language models.
 Our objectives include:

-- **Accelerating Training Workflows:** By leveraging optimized kernel efficiency, advanced parallelism, and custom memory management techniques, we aim to deliver the fastest LLM training experience available.
+- **Accelerating Training Workflows:** Deliver the fastest LLM training experience with optimized kernel efficiency, parallelism, and memory management.
-- **Supporting a Broad Range of Architectures:** Fast-LLM offers built-in support for GPT, Llama, StarCoder, Mistral, Mixtral, and more, with an architecture-agnostic approach that allows users to easily adapt the framework to emerging models.
+- **Supporting a Broad Range of Architectures:** Offer built-in support for all major language model architectures, with an architecture-agnostic approach that allows users to easily adapt the framework to emerging models.
-- **Enabling Seamless Integration and Deployment:** From training to deployment, Fast-LLM integrates effortlessly with existing ML pipelines, including [Hugging Face Transformers](https://huggingface.co/transformers) and [Kubernetes](https://kubernetes.io)-based clusters.
+- **Enabling Seamless Integration and Deployment:** Integrate effortlessly into existing ML pipelines, including [Hugging Face Transformers](https://huggingface.co/transformers) and [Kubernetes](https://kubernetes.io)-based clusters.
-- **Advancing LLM Research and Production-Readiness:** With support for mixed precision training, Zero Redundancy Optimizer (ZeRO) techniques, and reproducibility features, Fast-LLM is equipped for both cutting-edge research and mission-critical production workloads.
+- **Advancing LLM Research and Production-Readiness:** Be suitable for both cutting-edge research and mission-critical production workloads.

 ## Collaboration and Contribution